 We have been real busy the last couple of months and have somewhat neglected getting some photos and video online for you to view, and now we’re trying to catch up…

-Attached is a photo montage of photographs that we shot at Kim and Reese’s wedding, which occurred on a very rainy and blustery October 17 at the Edgewater Hotel in Seattle, WA (you know-the same one that the Beatles stayed in during their visit to Seattle).
+Attached are just a few photographs that we shot at Kim and Reese’s wedding, which occurred on a very rainy and blustery October 17 at the Edgewater Hotel in Seattle, WA (you know-the same one that the Beatles stayed in during their visit to Seattle).
 We were asked to only photograph some formal family pictures and the ceremony.
 Nonetheless, we shot some great photographs and wanted to share them with you.

 Our congratulations go out to Kim and Reese, and we wish then many happy years together.

 A few weeks back, we had the opportunity to photograph a wedding at one of the nicest places that we’ve ever had the privilege to shoot at: Laurel Creek Manor.

 As I previously posted, Dee and Zac’s wedding was great.
 They were a great couple and with this awesome wedding venue (and also for other events) it was truly one of the highlights of our wedding photography career.

 Laurel Creek Manor, located in Sumner, WA, has everything that a bride and groom could want in a venue.
 It has a large, beautiful suite that the bride can use to get ready, a separate groom’s area, lots of windows with great light, manicured gardens, and large, outdoor ceremony and reception area, and plenty of room to move indoors should the weather take a turn for the worse.
 If you saw our previous entry, you’ll notice that there are a lot of areas to get some unique and wonderful photographs.
 Laurel and Kirsten were great to work with as well as the rest of the staff.

 I would recommend Laurel Creek Manor to any couple who are looking for a great venue.
 Visit them online at http://www.laurelcreekmanor.com/ .

 Enjoy the video!